ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 });
 ```

 Now that we have our *expansionObserver*, we need to grab the elements that we want to animate.
-For this we'll use `document.querySelectorAll()` and we'll grab all the elements with the class `.expand`.
+For this we'll use `document.querySelectorAll()` and we'll get all the elements with the class `.expand`.

 So, on our HTML it would look like this:
 ```html